UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/dDNP_hardware/dDNP_hardware.md

 closed-cycle cryogenic system.
-The main difficulty in implementing a polarizer compatible with dDNP is the vast heat load applied to the cryogenic system through the significant volume of superheated solvent required to melt and extract the HP ^13^C-molecules.
-The principle components required to carry out a dissolution are a high-pressure boiler to allow water to be heated to around 130-150^o^C, a path to allow the water to flow to the sample, and a path to allow the dissolved HP ^13^C-molecules to be extracted from the polarizer.
+The main difficulty in implementing a polarizer compatible with dDNP is the vast heat load applied to the cryogenic system through the significant volume of superheated solvent required to melt and extract the HP <sup>13</sup>C-molecules.
+The principle components required to carry out a dissolution are a high-pressure boiler to allow water to be heated to around 130-150 degrees C, a path to allow the water to flow to the sample, and a path to allow the dissolved HP <sup>13</sup>C-molecules to be extracted from the polarizer.
 The extraction procedure can be driven by high-pressure helium gas to flush the full solution out of the system.
 The paths guiding the liquids may be physically fixed to the vial containing the sample throughout the DNP process, or they may be introduced momentarily to mate with a sample cup just prior to the dissolution.

-**2.4 Preclinical dDNP**
+## Preclinical dDNP

 The original dDNP system developed in 2003 by Wolber *et al.* operates at 3.35 T and includes a variable temperature insert (VTI) drawing